 Who are we?

-We are the Channel Islands Competition and Regulatory Authorities (CICRA), which consists of the Guernsey Competition and Regulatory Authority and the Jersey Competition Regulatory Authority.
+We are the Channel Islands Competition and Regulatory Authorities (CICRA), which consist of the Guernsey Competition and Regulatory Authority and the Jersey Competition Regulatory Authority.
 Our addresses are Suite 4, 1st Floor, La Plaiderie Chambers, St Peter Port, Guernsey, GY1 1WG and 2nd Floor, Salisbury House, 1-9 Union Street, St Helier, Jersey, JE2 3RF.

 CICRA has functions as an economic regulator we administer and enforce competition law.
 We are a ‘competent authority’ under the Data Protection (Jersey) Law 2018 and we process data for a ‘regulatory purpose’ under The Data Protection (Law Enforcement and Related Matters) (Bailiwick of Guernsey) Ordinance, 2018.
 We deal with confidential information in the normal course of our activities and the protection of this information is extremely important to us.

 Personal data is often included incidentally, but there are only limited contexts in which we use such information to make decisions or take actions directly related to individuals rather than businesses.
 These include, but are not limited to, involvement in complaints, certain licensing matters relating to owners and controllers, and other provisions of regulatory and competition law which relate to individuals and their actions.
 Your rights to access the data held by us and determine how it is used may be different from other situations as a result of its use in the context of these functions and/or because we are the sort of organisation we are.